codio/site/source/docs/ide/features/real-time.html.markdown

 Because of this collaboration feature, your files are saved in real time and there is no need to press the save button.
 It just happens automatically.

+You can change full access to your project from the **Project->Permissions** menu, but this is risky and we advise strongly against this unless you are sure only one person will be editing the project at a time.

+The better approach is to use Git.
+If you are familiar with Git then each person has their own project but they all use Git to synchronize the content with a remote repository hosted on a platform like GitHub or BitBucket.